Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

-The impact of reducing the weighting $\beta_2$ of the perimeter regularization $E$ is shown in Table \ref{tab:Beta2ParameterStudy}, where $\beta_2$ is reduced from $0.08$ to $0.0002$.
+The impact of reducing the weighting $\beta_2$ of the perimeter regularization $E$ is shown in Table \ref{tab:Beta2ParameterStudy}, where $\beta_2$ is reduced from $0.08$ to $0.0002$ while keeping $\beta_1 = 48$ fixed.
 As expected, both mean compliances $F$ and $W$ profit from the increase in perimeter $E$.
 Figure \ref{fig:Beta2ParameterStudy} shows the emergence of internal filigree structures that increase resilience to the applied force $g$ and stabilize upper regions during construction.

-In Table \ref{tab:Beta1ParameterStudy} and Figure \ref{fig:Beta1ParameterStudy}, the results for increasing the parameter $\beta_{1}$ of penalizing the overhangs are listed.
-When the construction process is neglected, i.e. $\beta_1=0$, the solution features large overhangs visible in Figure \ref{fig:Beta1Zero}, which are reflected in a high value of $W$.
+In Table \ref{tab:Beta1ParameterStudy} and Figure \ref{fig:Beta1ParameterStudy}, the results are listed for increasing $\beta_{1}$, which is the parameter for the penalization of the deformations during construction.
+The parameter $\beta_2$ is fixed to $0.02$.

 As expected, a large reduction in $W$ is achieved when $\beta_1$ is increased.
 In contrast to this, $E$ increases.
-This is evident in the formation of more vertical filigree support structures aiming to minimize overhangs, e.g., in the top left corner.
+This is evident in the formation of multiple vertical bars aiming to minimize the deformations during the construction phase, e.g. in the top left corner.
 Furthermore, high located trusses thin out, while mass gathers at the building plate to reduce deformations due to gravity.
 This leads to an increase in $F$.

+When the construction process is neglected, i.e. $\beta_1=0$, the solution features large overhangs marked in Figure \ref{fig:Overhang0} and with them large deformations visible in Figure \ref{fig:0_5_disp}- \ref{fig:0_10_disp}, which are reflected in a high value of $W$.

+In Figure \ref{fig:overhangV}, the black lines depict overhangs, which violate the often employed 45\textdegree angle condition for overhangs in additive manufacturing.
+In this paper, constructability is measured with the self-weights to control the deformations $u_k^c$, which occur during the construction process.
+Therefore in Figure \ref{fig:Displacements}, the structures (in black) and the by gravity deformed structures (in green) are presented at several construction stages $\Omega_{k\delta }$, where only the level set $\tilde \varphi (x)=0$ are plotted for better visibility.